-All 8th graders are encouraged to spend a day shadowing a current high school student and experience some of the opportunities that await you as a Bishop Chatard Trojan.
-Shadows will attend classes; meet school leaders, coaches, and club moderators; enjoy lunch in the school café and more.
-Registration is now open.
-Learn more and register for a shadow date at www.BishopChatard.org/enrollment/shadowing/.
+All 8th graders are encouraged to spend a day shadowing a current high school, student to experience firsthand what a typical day as a Trojan is like.
+Attend some classes!
+Meet teachers, club leaders and coaches.
+Enjoy lunch in the school cafeteria and more.
+Dates fill up quickly!
+Register for a shadow date today at www.BishopChatard. org/enrollment/shadowing.